NorskGlobalMarketing/.github/profile/README.md

 ### 🚛 What do we do?

-We are not your traditional 'Marketing' team.
-We are a group of creatives that operate behind the scenes at [Norsk Global](https://norsk.global/).
-Together as a team, we utilise our key skills and expertise to help push Norsk into new markets whilst exploring the boundaries in the exisiting markets that we currently operate in.
+We are not your traditional 'Marketing Team'.
+What we are is a group of creatives that operate behind the scenes at [Norsk Global](https://norsk.global/).
+Together as a team, we utilise our key skills and expertise to help push Norsk into new markets whilst exploring the boundaries of the exisiting markets that we currently operate in.

 <!-- - [GitHub Sponsors](https://github.com/sponsors) helped support more than **5k** individuals and projects around the world 🌍
 - Open source projects on GitHub received a stunning **218 million** contributions 🚀 in the last year alone